GLV Decomposition

 Splitting a scalar multiplication into 2 and reducing count of double operations

 Note 2.
-The elliptic curve in use must have the , where
+The elliptic curve in use must have the equation , where

 We attempt to calculate the following elliptic curve point-scalar multiplication: